How a South African village turned an alien tree into superfood coffee

 “School fees are getting more expensive every year,” says Isaacs.
 “We’ve got it heavy here in Calvinia.
 The kids need clothes, shoes, bread … I really need this money, it’s good money, it’s a life for us.”
 Isaacs, like everyone in the village Al Jazeera spoke to, doesn’t have a permanent job, although he does do occasional work on the nearby sheep farms and tending residents’ gardens.

 Over the five days, 660 people sold a total of 56 tonnes of seedpods to Coetzee.
 When you factor in wages, rental and transport, the harvest injected about 350,000 rand ($18,650) into the local economy.
 It’s a much-needed boost for a province that is the third-poorest in the country and, by some measures, the least developed: The Northern Cape has more people living in informal dwellings (PDF), 12.1 percent, and fewer children attending pre-primary school, 43.3 percent, than anywhere else in the country.
 It’s the country’s least populous province, and many of its people believe they have simply been forgotten.
-Mining and agriculture, its two main sources of income, are under pressure due to climate change.
+Mining and agriculture are its two main sources of income.
+And agriculture is under pressure due to climate change.

 Coetzee, who comes from the Northern Cape, is well aware of these challenges – and of the limitations of Manna Brew’s impact.
 The world will need to drink a lot of mesquite coffee to stop the trees’ spread, and – even if demand skyrockets – the economic impact of the harvest will always be short-lived.
 But this doesn’t stop him from dreaming of a better future for the province that is so close to his heart.
 “This year we took in 56 tonnes at five rand ($0.27) a kilo,” he says.
 “Next year, we will definitely pay six rand ($0.32) a kilo.
 And if the coffee takes off, I might be able to buy 100 tonnes.”